 Artificial intelligence, automation and machine-operated systems are already changing workplaces around the world – bringing fresh challenges and opportunities for many professions – and Human Resources need to lead the change.

-Some believe that 35% of jobs in South Africa are at risk of being lost due to digitisation and computer technology replacing human employees.
+Some experts believe that 35% of jobs in South Africa are at risk of being lost due to digitisation and computer technology replacing human employees.
 This equates to about 5.7 million jobs that could be cut.
-A World Economic Forum (WEF) report meanwhile that by 2020 – in only two years’ time – more than a third of the skills employers seek today – will have fallen by the wayside.
+A World Economic Forum (WEF) report meanwhile predicts that by 2020 – in only two years’ time – more than a third of the skills employers seek today – will have fallen by the wayside.

 What does this mean for HR professionals?
 How is it possible to manage a workforce that is potentially out-dated every two years or so?

 Along with everyone in the world of work, HR professionals are going to have to adapt to get ahead of these challenges, finding ways to work with uncertainty to ensure that their organisations harness the best talent to succeed in the long term.
 Technology is already making administrative tasks easier; from managing payrolls and employee details to keeping track of contracts.
 HR can harness these advances to innovate what they do from recruitment through to assessment and reward, creating a more compelling and fulfilling employee experience.

 Future workplaces are likely to look different and they will be operated differently too.
 More and more companies are hiring freelancers and remote work among full-time employees is also become the new normal.
 It is expected that this trend will increase in future, bringing with it more consequences for HR, like how to measure performance, structure packages and offer incentives.
 Monitoring teams and keeping up to date with projects can be done via a number of platforms and more electronic solutions will become available over time.
 Already, companies are making use of cloud-based solutions, voice technology and machine learning to manage their people.